This post contains affiliate links. Please see our disclosure policy.

 - Eggs – If you do want to use eggs for some reason, swap out the cornstarch and water mixture for two large eggs.

 Step 1: Make the Cookie Dough.
 Beat the butter and sugars together in a large mixing bowl until well creamed together.
 Then, mix in the a cornstarch & water slurry and vanilla extract.
-Add the dry ingredients, mixing until a cohesive dough forms.
-Mix or fold in the chocolate chips last.

-Step 2: Form Dough Balls & the Cookies.
-Form dough balls about 80 grams in size, pressing on some extra chocolate chips.
+Step 3: Chill.
+Chill the cookie dough.
 Don’t skip this step – it helps ensure that the cookies don’t spread too much during the bake, and it helps develop the flavors a bit more.

-Serving + Storing this Recipe: Let the cookies cool on the baking sheets placed on cooling racks for 5-10 minutes before enjoying with a sprinkle of flaky sea salt and glass of cold milk.
+Let cookies cool on the baking sheets placed on cooling racks for 5-10 minutes before enjoying with a glass of cold milk.
 Or, let them cool completely first (but we all know a warm, gooey cookie is far superior!).
-Store cooled cookies in an airtight container at room temperature for 3-4 days or in the fridge an extra 1-2 days.

-- Picture Perfect Cookies – Cookies never bake into perfectly round circles, so use a round cutter to “scoot” them into place.
+- Picture Perfect Cookies – Cookies never bake into perfectly round circles, so use a round cutter to “scoot” your Eggless Chocolate Chip Cookies into place.
 Use a cutter just larger than the cookie, place it around the cookie (don’t cut off the edges), and swivel it around to round out your cookies.
 Top any bare spots with extra chocolate chips.

 - Oven Thermometer – An oven thermometer will tell you if your oven is actually running at the temperature you set it to.
 Your oven may not be accurate.
 Accurate oven temperature is crucial for most bakes, so I leave an oven thermometer in at all times to keep an eye on my oven’s calibration.